 Rev. Charles T. Sembly (1984 to Present)

-Bishop William P. DeVeaux, Presiding Prelate Second Episcopal District AMEC
+Bishop William P. DeVeaux, Sr., Presiding Prelate Second Episcopal District AMEC

 Dr. Patricia Morris DeVeaux, Episcopal Supervisor

-The Reverend Dr. Louis-Charles Harvey, Presiding Elder, Potomac District
+The Reverend Dr. Ronald E. Braxton, Presiding Elder, Potomac District

 Official Website of the African Methodist Episcopal Church